microsoft/Windows-DevRel/Tutorials/winui-local-ai/4-add-functionality.md

 TODO: explain ObservableObject

 1. Move the `LoadImage_Click` funtion from the MainPage to MainViewModel
-1. Rename it to `LoadImages`, make it a `Task` and remove the paramters
+1. Rename it to `LoadImages`, make it a `Task` and remove the parameters

 ```c#
 private async Task LoadImages()